Azure/acs-engine/docs/openshift/deploy.md

 ## Custom VNET

 ACS Engine supports deploying into an existing VNET.
 Operators must specify the ARM path/id of Subnets for the `masterProfile` and  any `agentPoolProfiles`, as well as the master IP address in `firstConsecutiveStaticIP`.
-Additionally, to prevent source address NAT'ing within the VNET, we assign to the `vnetCidr` property in `masterProfile` the CIDR block that represents the usable address space in the existing VNET.
 Note: Currently OpenShift clusters cannot be set up in the 172.30.0.0/16 range.

 To create a vnet and a subnet, for example: